paritytech/subxt-explorer/codegen/README.md

 wasm-pack build --dev --no-default-features --features web
 ```

-(without the `--dev` flag, wasm-opt will take about 2 minutes, which is annoying.)
+(without the `--dev` flag, wasm-opt will be applied.
+Takes about 2 minutes, which is annoying.)

 ### Native